 When you create an Organization

-If it already exists, your workspace can connect to that global record to prevent duplicates and enrich the organization data.
+When you add a new organization, NetworkOS checks the Platform library.
+If it already exists, your workspace can connect to that platform record to prevent duplicates and enrich the organization data.

-Everything else — including any workspace-specific data linked to the organization — always remains private to your workspace.
+When you share an organization to the platform library, only the name and website are shared.
+Everything else (including any workspace-specific data linked to the organization) always remains private to your workspace.